 Cooking activities such as homemade pizza and baking cake are always fun.
 This year we choose to decorate vanilla cupcakes with buttercream and the topping of my kid’s choice.

-Not only finger painting can stimulate your child’s senses, improve motor skill and kid’s creativity.
-It also add some colors for the birthday celebration.
+Not only finger painting can stimulate your child’s senses, improve motor skills, and kid’s creativity.
+It also adds some colors for the birthday celebration.

 There’s no fun celebration without smashing a Piñata !
 It was our toddler’s first time playing Piñata, it takes a bit time for her to realize how it works.
 Nonetheless, she was delighted to see hidden candies, treats, chocolates, and confetti falling out from Piñata.
 It was definitely one of the highlights for the birthday!